RiccardoColtrinari/nl2ltl-dataset-generator/README.md

 The tool is a command-line utility which has been developed and used for the paper "Neural Machine Translation: from Natural Language requirements to Linear Temporal Logic formulas” by Riccardo Coltrinari, Flavio Corradini, Marco Piangerelli and Barbara Re.

+In our paper we use the datasets generated with this tool to train and test Language Models, collecting new insights on their use for translation of such sentences.

+You can find our experiments here: [https://github.com/MPiangerelli/Neural-Machine-Translation](https://github.com/MPiangerelli/Neural-Machine-Translation)

+While you can retrieve the datasets we created here: [https://huggingface.co/datasets/cRick/NL-to-LTL-Synthetic-Dataset](https://huggingface.co/datasets/cRick/NL-to-LTL-Synthetic-Dataset)

 ## **Overview**

 The tool is able to generate synthetic datasets containing Natural Language requirements and their corresponding Linear Temporal Logic formulas.